Forex Social Platforms

 Now that we have established that Forex players have not yet figured out how to maximize the potential of the social Web to promote their products, the question is who suffers from this lack of understanding?
 The real answer is that everyone involved suffers.
 The company trying to promote themselves via a bot account will see close to no results.
 The online community as a whole suffers due to the proliferation of online spam whether it is on Twitter, Facebook, Email, or other tools being utilized by these Forex companies.

 However, the biggest loser in this is the trader.
 Traders are genuinely seeking a solution to integrating a Forex social layer into their trading and with the lack of a real Forex presence on social media, they are being met with a brick wall.
 Fortunately, in the past few years, several quality platforms have been developed to help achieve this specific goal.
 Though the first social Forex trading platforms that were developed are no longer active, they certainly paved the way for the plethora of offerings we have today, and their contribution to the industry is worth learning about.

 Currensee was the first full fledged social network for Forex traders.
 The currensee community idea is that Forex traders should be able to communicate with other traders in real time, view their trades, and learn from each others' strategies.
 Currensee built a robust and advanced platform enabling traders to be a part of a very large and widespread Forex community.
 The Currensee Forex community actually reached an important and ground breaking milestone recently of its one millionth trade and over $30 billion traded.

-A new Forex social network by one of the market's leading Forex brokers just showed up on the Forex scene.
-Etoro is well know for its advanced and user friendly interface as well as the company's ability to truly think out of the box.
-To say that Etoro did not disappoint with their newest product would be an understatement.
+eToro was the first Forex broker to open a trading platform that was entirely based upon social trading strategies.
+Since its launch, the company has become well known for its advanced and user friendly interface as well as the company's ability to truly think out of the box.
+To say that eToro did not disappoint with their newest product would be an understatement.

-While Open Book does have a lot in common with Currensee mainly that they both bring the Forex social element to your Forex trading, they are definitely not identical, and Etoro has managed to add some great unique Forex social features to Open Book.
+eToro's first platform, Open Book did have a lot in common with Currensee; mainly that they both brought the Forex social element to your Forex trading.
+Nevertheless, the platforms had many differences and eToro managed to add some great unique Forex social features to Open Book.

-In conclusion, the Forex industry has a long way to go in terms of using the available social resources, but thanks to companies like Currensee and Etoro, traders have some great Forex communities they can be a part of and benefit from, when it comes to learning the ropes of Forex trading.
+The world of social Forex trading has advanced significantly since 2010, thanks to companies like Currensee and Etoro.
+Traders now have dozens of respectable Forex communities they can be a part of and benefit from, when it comes to learning the ropes of Forex trading.